One unusual fact about all 9 remaining unbeaten college basketball teams | NCAA.com

 Good start to 2⃣0⃣ 1⃣8⃣-1⃣9⃣ & 👀 ➡️ to getting back at @JPJArena on Monday night! 🔶⚔️🔷 #GoHoos pic.twitter.com/jSQLCsTLyT— Virginia Men's Basketball (@UVAMensHoops) November 30, 2018

-ST. JOHN’S (9-0).
-The Red Storm were expected to make a move this season, but they haven’t seen 9-0 since the 1990-1991 season.
+ST. JOHN’S (10-0).
+The Red Storm were expected to make a move this season, but they haven’t seen 10-0 since the 1982-83 season.
 It’s been an adventure.
-They’ve come from 11 points down in the second half against Bowling Green, seven down to beat California, scored in the last five seconds of overtime to get past VCU after 24 lead changes and 16 ties and rallied from 16 behind Saturday to beat Georgia Tech.
+They’ve come from 11 points down in the second half against Bowling Green, seven down to beat California, scored in the last five seconds of overtime to get past VCU after 24 lead changes and 16 ties, rallied from 16 behind to beat Georgia Tech and easily handed Wagner a 73-58 loss.
 Piece of cake.

 Did you know . . .
 Chris Mullin is now 4-0 against the ACC.